Pennsylvania Route 93: Carbon County

+Luzerne County

 PA 93 enters Hazle Township in Luzerne County and continues past homes along Main Street.
 The road widens to a divided highway and comes to an intersection with the eastern terminus of PA 424, which serves as a southern bypass of the city of Hazleton.
 Past this intersection, the route enters the city of Hazleton and becomes East Broad Street, a three-lane road with a center left-turn lane.
 PA 93 heads northwest through residential areas before it passes to the northeast of Lehigh Valley Hospital–Hazleton.
 The road runs past homes and businesses, heading west-northwest and crossing Norfolk Southern's Hazleton Running Track.
 The route enters the commercial downtown of Hazleton and becomes a four-lane undivided road, with the name changing to West Broad Street at the Wyoming Street intersection.
 PA 93 comes to an intersection with PA 309 and leaves the downtown area, continuing past homes and businesses.
 The road passes to the north of a shopping center before it comes to a junction with PA 924.
 Here, PA 924 turns northwest to form a concurrency with PA 93 and the road enters the borough of West Hazleton as Broad Street, passing homes.
 The road turns to the north before PA 924 splits from PA 93 by heading east on two-lane Washington Avenue.
 PA 93 curves northwest and splits from Broad Street to become Susquehanna Boulevard, a five-lane road with a center left-turn lane.
 The road passes between shopping centers to the southwest and residential neighborhoods to the northeast before it becomes a four-lane divided highway and curves north into a wooded areas, becoming the border between West Hazleton to the west and Hazle Township to the east.
 The route fully enters Hazle Township and turns northwest, passing businesses and heading to the south of the Laurel Mall.
 PA 93 heads west and crosses into Sugarloaf Township, running past homes and businesses north of the Valmont Industrial Park.
 The road passes to the south of the Penn State Hazleton university campus before it comes to an interchange with I-81.